johnsonjo4531/unpkg_get/readme.md

 ##  What

 A command line program to get a es2015 module from unpkg and installs it and all its dependencies into an `unpkg.com` folder.
-Basically a simple wrapper around `deno fetch` that gets only the unpkg.com directory and down and places it in the current working directory.
+Basically a simple wrapper around `deno fetch` that copies the unpkg.com directory and all its sub-directories and moves it to the current working directory.

 ## Why